 SUN STORM: vacuum tube audio compressor.
-It's a feed-forward vacuum tube powered optical compressor.
+It's a feed-forward vacuum tube powered optical compressor with a load of features.

 There are many voltages involved.
 The Sun Storm's power supply is an evolution of the Trinity's power supply.
 In this system (Sun Storm) It has 2 tubes instead of 3 per channel as in the Trinity channel strip.
-The tubes used may change in the end, but currently V1 is a 12DW7 and V2 is a 12AX7.
+The tubes used here are V1 is a 12DW7 and V2 is a 12AX7.

 Each tube has it's own separate B+ power supply, with one at around 190V DC, and the other around 210V DC.
 These voltages are generated internally with an LBA designed ultra-low-noise DC-DC multi-channel boost converter.
-There's also a linear-regulated 12V section onboard to power the tube filaments, the relays, and the VU meter's backlight.
+There's also a linear-regulated 12V section onboard to power the tube filaments, the relays, and the VU meter.
 Each channel gets it's power from a 15V DC line-lump switch-mode power adapter, specially selected for low-noise.
-Unlike the Dark Storm, I feel like daisy chaining off of one power adapter isn't an option here.
+Unlike the Dark Storm, I feel like daisy chaining off of one power adapter isn't an option here, although I am still looking for suitable off-the-shelf high current power adapters that could fill this niche.
 The power consumption of the Sun Storm is actually sort of insane in comparison to a Dark Storm.
-Typically the requirement to power 1 (mono) channel Sun Storm is 1.5 Amps at 15V DC.
+Typically the requirement to power 1 (mono) channel Sun Storm is (currently as of 1/2025) 1.5 Amps at 15V DC.
 That's a lot.
 3 Amps for a stereo channel.
 I plan to include a power adapter with the sale of each mono Sun Storm.
 I haven't decided on the stereo pair yet.
 An LBA power supply is also in development if you haven't seen the Thunder Power prototype yet.
 That thing can power a stereo Sun Storm and a pile of Dark Storms.
 Once that gets fully developed it'll be a product too.

 |

 On to the cool stuff!
-The Sun Storm is a combination of several different compression topology concepts.
-That is to say it isn't trying to be anything in particular and it certainly isn't trying to be a typical optical compressor.
+The Sun Storm is a unique design in progress.
+That is to say it isn't trying to be anything in particular, although it can be distilled down to the optical category.
 My goals were relatively simple in concept (difficult to achieve).
 I have a 1960's Altec variable-mu tube compressor, which has taught me a lot.
 Most of that teaching happened as I modified it to have more functionality.
 It's a cool tool, but I find it's a bit too colorful for most tasks.
 I also wish it was capable of much faster attack times.
 The Altec distorts if you set the attack too fast for it's liking.
 I assume this is standard with all variable-mu compressors since I spent a lot of time trying to correct that issue to no avail.
 Negatives aside, it has so much freaking mojo I can easily forget all its shortcomings when used sparingly on just the right source.
 I wish I had a compressor with that kind of mojo on every source, but not quite so much color.
 The Sun Storm itself is an evolution of my Op-2 Comp FX pedal, which was a dual tube optical compressor pedal.
 It's becoming so different now that I can't even compare them, so I won't.
-In the Sun Storm, there is a fixed threshold.
-There's a control voltage involved, which has to cross the threshold in order for the compressor to work.
-That control voltage is something I think is probably unique to this design.
-It's first two stages of the control voltage are vacuum tube based and use the compression knob to drive the signal over the threshold.
+In the Sun Storm, there is a threshold control in the Sun Storm.
+It is labeled "Compression" on this early prototype.
+That is because it's sort of like an 1176, where you have to boost the gain to cross the threshold before it hits the compression circuit.
+The Sun Storm differs from an LA-2A in every way other than being optical at heart.
+You can achieve similar compression results with ease using the Sun Storm, but it has a less obtrusive sound in general.
+She has her color, don't get me wrong, but it's not as overbearing as a vintage Teletronix LA-2A.
+The goal for me was to create a compressor that could be very flexible in the studio, a tube audio path seems to be necessary from my customer feedback, and something of clearly understood... high quality.
+I have very grandiose plans for how to evolve this compressor design into what I want it to be.
+Hopefully there's enough cool people out there to keep funding my crazy journey by purchasing prototypes.
+Keep an eye out on the used store.

 |